-The Goodwin University Faculty Handbook ("Handbook") is the property of Goodwin University ("Goodwin" or the "University").
-It is intended for use by Goodwin's full-time and part-time faculty members, and to serve as a general overview of Goodwin University's employment policies and benefits.
+The University of Bridgeport Faculty Handbook ("Handbook") is the property of University of Bridgeport ("UB" or the "University").
+It is intended for use by UB's full-time and part-time faculty members, and to serve as a general overview of University of Bridgeport's employment policies and benefits.

-This Handbook contains Goodwin University's policies and practices in force at the time of publication.
+This Handbook contains University of Bridgeport's policies and practices in force at the time of publication.
 Please read this Handbook thoroughly because it supersedes all previously issued Handbooks, and any previously issued inconsistent policy statements.

 As an employee, you are responsible for abiding by the University's rules and policies.
 Throughout this handbook you may be referred to as faculty or employee; these terms are used interchangeably.
-Further, Goodwin University reserves the right to revise, modify, delete and/or add to any and all policies, including but not limited to compensation, work content, benefits, and employment practices or procedures described in this Handbook at any time, with or without advance notice, at the University's sole discretion.
+Further, University of Bridgeport reserves the right to revise, modify, delete and/or add to any and all policies, including but not limited to compensation, work content, benefits, and employment practices or procedures described in this Handbook at any time, with or without advance notice, at the University's sole discretion.
 Your continued employment after any of these policy changes indicates your agreement with these policies.
 Please review this Handbook regularly as policies and procedures may be refined throughout the year.

 This Handbook may not contain all the information you will need during your employment.
 As such, you may receive additional information and instructions from the University.
-If you have any questions regarding this Handbook or any University policies, please direct your concerns to your supervisor or if he/she/they is not available, Human Resources.
+If you have any questions regarding this Handbook or any University policies, please direct your concerns to your supervisor or if he/she is not available, Human Resources.

-Employees can expect that Goodwin University will:
+Employees can expect that University of Bridgeport will:

-- Operate an ethical educational institution that adheres to the policies and procedures stated in this Handbook and our University catalog. - Provide services to the community through our educational programs. - Select candidates to join the organization based on his/her skills, training, ability, attitude and character. - Respect individual rights and treat all employees with courtesy and consideration. - Communicate Goodwin University's overall goals and objectives to our employees as well as our progress toward meeting those objectives. - Develop competent employees who understand our mission and are committed to achieving our goals. - Do all these things in a spirit of friendliness and cooperation so that Goodwin University will continue to be known as "a great place to work!"
+- Operate an ethical educational institution that adheres to the policies and procedures stated in this Handbook and our University catalog. - Provide services to the community through our educational programs. - Select candidates to join the organization based on his/her skills, training, ability, attitude and character. - Respect individual rights and treat all employees with courtesy and consideration. - Communicate to our employees University of Bridgeport's overall goals and objectives and our progress toward meeting those objectives. - Develop competent employees who understand our mission and are committed to achieving our goals. - Do all these things in a spirit of friendliness and cooperation so that University of Bridgeport will continue to be known as "a great place to work!"

-What Goodwin University Expects From You:
+What University of Bridgeport Expects From You:

-Perform all aspects of your role, including to:
+Perform all aspects of your role, including: